 Let’s explore them together

-Every great company has their “why”.
+Every great company has its “why”.
 In its most basic form, it appears in their mission statements.
 Here’s a few of them:

 Hidden in these simple statements is the reason why most of the employees of these companies get up to go to work.
 They are inspired to do great every day because they know they are working towards a common, greater goal.
 But, this only works when everyone is on the same page.